 - The requirement to complete sections of the Form I-983 Training Plan includes annual or final evaluations and timely reporting (within 10 days)

 We recommend that you begin the application process for the extension three to four months before your current OPT expires.
 Your application for a STEM-recommended I-20 from the ISSO can be submitted up to 100 days in advance of when your current OPT EAD expires -- this is a soft deadline that is meant to prevent students from applying too early and risk a denial (read on).
 Your actual I-765 application for a STEM EAD from USCIS can be submitted up to 90 days in advance of when your current OPT EAD expires -- this is a hard date, and if USCIS receives a STEM I-765 earlier than 90 days before the 12 month EAD expires, they will deny the request.

 If you file a timely application for an extension, you will be able to continue employment while the extension application is pending with USCIS, until it is approved or denied, or for 180 days—whichever comes first.

 1. First, begin filling out the Form I-983 with your STEM OPT-eligible employer.

 3. Access and submit the Application for a STEM OPT-Recommended I-20 from the ISSO.
 You'll need the completed Form I-983 and a copy of your most recent EAD card too, as these will be uploaded into the application.

 4. Wait for the ISSO to issue your STEM OPT-recommended I-20.
 The processing time is 10 business days, and your I-20 will be uploaded to your ISSO connect portal.

-6. Once your new I-20 arrives and you've gathered all the materials, you can mail off your application to USCIS, provided USCIS does not receive your I-765 application earlier than 90 days before your 12 month OPT EAD expires.
+6. Once your new I-20 is uploaded and you've filled out the I-765 online, you can submit your application to USCIS, provided USCIS does not receive your I-765 application earlier than 90 days before your 12 month OPT EAD expires.